Prison deaths mount in El Salvador’s gang crackdown

 Jesús Joya paid $50 a month for Henry’s room in a modest boardinghouse on a narrow alley where he said he made sure there were no gang members.
-Henry had a long-time female companion who rented a room in the same building.

 Two days before Henry’s arrest, Jesús had talked to him about the state of exception and warned him to stay inside.
 “Be really careful, go to bed early,” Jesús said.
 Henry said he would only go to work.

 A neighbor, who spoke on condition of anonymity for fear of attracting police attention, said he heard three loud knocks on the door to Henry’s building on the night of April 19.
 On the fourth, someone shouted “Police!”